Demystified XR

 From there we began brainstorming

-, considering that the experience will likely happen in a museum setting, participants are supposed to interact with the augmented elements in an elegant way from a certain distance.
+on interactions with these elements, considering that the experience will likely happen in a museum setting, participants are supposed to interact with the augmented elements in an elegant way from a certain distance.

 Initially, we conceived of 4 scenes (the dress scene, the ferries wheel - Chicago